-The Auckland/Waikato Region offers a wide diversity of freshwater fishing opportunities with many lake, river and backcountry fisheries, most with easy access and high scenic values.
+The Auckland/Waikato Region offers widely diverse freshwater fishing opportunities with many lake, river and backcountry fisheries, most with easy access and high scenic values.

 Please view the documents at the bottom of this page to download access brochures.

-Trout On Your Doorstep - A quick quide to methods and techniques on the lower Waikato River
+Trout on your doorstep - a quick quide to methods & techniques on the lower Waikato River